won5830/BIOS270-AU25/Data/Data.md

 Record the runtime.
 You may stop the session early if it takes too long and only record the runtime of the first few iterations.

 Then, uncomment `db.index_record_ids()` in `query_bacteria_db.py` and note how the runtime changes.
 Why do you think this is the case?

+Calling db.index_record_ids() creates an index on the record_id column, so SQLite can look up matching rows without scanning the entire gff table every time.
+With the index in place, each query becomes much faster, so the overall runtime drops dramatically.

 ---